abinashpanigrahi/abinashpanigrahi/README.md

 - 📫 Reach me on **abinashp1253@gmail.com**

-- ⚡ For fun, **I love to watch cricket, or binge-watch some great mystery thrillers**
+- ⚡ In my leisure time, **I love to watch cricket, or binge-watch some great mystery thrillers**

 <!-- - 👨‍💻 All of my projects are available at [dummy.com](dummy.com) -->